 The Advising and Counseling Center assists students in making accurate and informed decisions pertaining to their academic, career, and personal goals.
 Our services are individualized to meet the needs of each student.
-The Advising and Counseling Center also houses services for students with special needs and veteran services.
+The Advising and Counseling Center also houses services for students with special needs.

 Advising for college programs and courses is available on the first floor of the Catherine P. Cornelius Student Services Classroom Complex, Building B, Room 152, and at the DeSoto, Hardee, and Lake Placid locations.
 Students may schedule an appointment by calling 784-7131 or by emailing Advising and Counseling.

 - Monday-Thursday, 8 a.m.-6 p.m.

 Hours may change during summer terms